-- 1. The Commission shall be assisted by the Committee established by Council Regulation (EC) No 1225/2009 (1).
-That Committee shall be a committee within the meaning of Regulation (EU) No 182/2011 of the European Parliament and of the Council (2). - 2.
-Where reference is made to this paragraph, Article 4 of Regulation (EU) No 182/2011 shall apply. - 3.
-Where reference is made to this paragraph, Article 5 of Regulation (EU) No 182/2011 shall apply. - 4.
-Where reference is made to this paragraph, Article 8 of Regulation (EU) No 182/2011, in conjunction with Article 4 thereof, shall apply. - Pursuant to Article 3(5) of Regulation (EU) No 182/2011, where recourse is made to the written procedure for adopting definitive measures pursuant to paragraph 3 of this Article, or for deciding on the initiation or non-initiation of expiry reviews pursuant to Article 18 of this Regulation, such procedure shall be terminated without result where, within the time-limit set down by the chair, the chair so decides or a majority of committee members as defined in Article 5(1) of Regulation (EU) No 182/2011 so request.
-Where recourse is made to the written procedure in other instances where there has been a discussion of the draft measure in the committee, that procedure shall be terminated without result where, within the time-limit set down by the chair, the chair so decides or a simple majority of committee members so request.
-Where recourse is made to the written procedure in other instances where there has not been a discussion of the draft measure in the committee, that procedure shall be terminated without result where, within the time-limit set down by the chair, the chair so decides or at least a quarter of committee members so request. - 6.
-The committee may consider any matter relating to the application of this Regulation, raised by the Commission or at the request of a Member State.
+2. Where reference is made to this paragraph, Article 4 of Regulation (EU) No 182/2011 shall apply.

+3. Where reference is made to this paragraph, Article 5 of Regulation (EU) No 182/2011 shall apply.

+4. Where reference is made to this paragraph, Article 8 of Regulation (EU) No 182/2011, in conjunction with Article 4 thereof, shall apply.

+5. Pursuant to Article 3(5) of Regulation (EU) No 182/2011, where the written procedure is used to adopt definitive measures pursuant to paragraph 3 of this Article, or to decide on the initiation or non-initiation of expiry reviews pursuant to Article 18 of this Regulation, that procedure shall be terminated without result where, within the time limit set down by the chair, the chair so decides or a majority of committee members as defined in Article 5(1) of Regulation (EU) No 182/2011 so request.
+Where the written procedure is used in other instances where there has been a discussion of the draft measure in the committee, that procedure shall be terminated without result where, within the time limit set down by the chair, the chair so decides or a simple majority of committee members so request.
+Where the written procedure is used in other instances where there has been a discussion of the draft measure in the committee, that procedure shall be terminated without result where, within the time limit set down by the chair, the chair so decides or a simple majority of committee members so request.
+Where the written procedure is used in other instances where there has not been a discussion of the draft measure in the committee, that procedure shall be terminated without result where, within the time limit set down by the chair, the chair so decides or a simple majority of committee members so request.
+Where the written procedure shall be terminated without result where, within the time limit set down by the chair, the chair so decides or a tleast a quarter of committee members so request.

+6. The committee may consider any matter relating to the application of this Regulation, raised by the Commission or at the request of a Member State.
 Member States may request information and may exchange views in the committee or directly with the Commission.